-To create the visual effect of a sunstar/sunburst or a moonstar, you’ll have to close down your aperture to high F-Stop values from f/16 to the smallest aperture in your lens.
+To create the visual effect of a sunstar/sunburst or a moonstar, you’ll have to close down your aperture to high F-Stop values from f/16 to the smallest aperture on your lens.
 That way, the sun/moon beams will be sharper.

 This aperture effect also depends on the number of blades on the aperture of your lens.
-Lenses with an odd number of blades will capture the double number of beams.
+Lenses with an odd number of blades will capture double the number of beams.

 Aperture and Dust spots in your images

 Apart from the optical effect of diffraction already mentioned, using small apertures from f/13 to f/22 will make the dust spots in your camera sensor more noticeable.
 Because of this, an effect of aperture is capturing the dirt on the sensor.

 To better understand what is aperture in photography and how aperture in photography works, you can check out the examples below, which are images taken using different aperture values.

 Medium aperture in photography examples:

 Aperture in photography F.A.Q

 Below you’ll find the response to some of the most common questions for understanding aperture in photography:

 Aperture is the opening of the lens that allows light to pass through the lens to the camera sensor.